bocanadas/earthquake-globe-3d/README.md

 ## How the API Works

-The project uses the **USGS Earthquake API** to get live earthquake data.
+The project uses the **USGS Earthquake API** to get live earthquake data for the past 24 hours.

 **API Details:**
 - Endpoint: `https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.geojson`